circleci/circleci-docs/jekyll/_cci2/env-vars.md

 **Note:**
 After specifying a Context for a job, you must rerun the job from the Workflows page of the CircleCI application.
+The job cannot access the environment variables in the Context until the job is rerun.

 ### Deleting a Context